Services

 • Storage: additional floor space built in a warehouse for storage, used when vertical space is limited.

-• Automated Storage and Retrieval Systems (AS/RS): these high-tech systems automatically store and retrieve items using robots, conveyors, and computerized controls.
+• Automated storage and retrieval systems (AS/RS): these high-tech systems automatically store and retrieve items using robots, conveyors, and computerized controls.

-• Temperature-controlled Storage Facilities: these are designed to maintain specific levels of temperature and humidity, suitable for perishable goods or sensitive materials.
+• Temperature-controlled storage facilities: these are designed to maintain specific levels of temperature and humidity, suitable for perishable goods or sensitive materials.

 • Hazardous materials storage: specialized areas equipped with safety measures for the safe storage and handling of dangerous or flammable materials.